 Streatham Mainline is a 00 gauge layout with a junction station, loco depot, terminating Underground trains, goods sidings, and a two-level fiddle yard which has storage for a great many trains. .
 It represents a fictitious late 1980s–early 1990s ex-Southern Railway Southern Region/Network SouthEast location in south London.
 The Streatham Motive Power Depot part of the layout appeared at various local shows in the East Midlands over a couple of years prior to the unveiling of the full layout.

-Streatham Mainline began life as the ‘junior’ layout of the Nottingham Model Railway Society which was originally intended to be a large terminus station based loosely on London St Pancras.
-It went through several iterations and changes of location until the discovery of some Peco 3rd rail insulators, code 60 rail and a look at a map of the Netwok Southeast led to Streatham Mainline being born.
-Work progressed steadily as an ever expanding layout with the addition of the Depot and scrap yard area of the layout, which can be exhibited independently.
+Streatham Mainline began life as the ‘junior’ layout of the Nottingham Model Railway Society.
+It was originally intended to be a large terminus station based loosely on London St Pancras.
+It went through several iterations and changes of location until the discovery of some Peco 3rd rail insulators and code 60 rail and a look at a map of the Network SouthEast system led to Streatham Mainline being born.
+Work progressed steadily and it turned into an ever-expanding layout, with the addition of the MPD and scrapyard areas of the layout, with a river scene; these can be exhibited independently.
 The fiddle yard was expanded to make the layout a ‘tail chaser’.